gfnogueira/terraform-provider-slack/docs/resources/channel.md

 ## Notes

-- Existing channels are reused (including archived).
+- **Existing channels**: If a channel with the same name already exists (including archived), it will be reused instead of creating a new one.
+- **Member management**:
+  - By default (`strict_members = false`), Terraform only manages the members you declare.
+Manually added users are ignored.
-- `members` will drift if managed manually outside Terraform.
+  - With `strict_members = true`, Terraform will show drift when users are manually added or removed.
+  - ⚠️ **Important**: The Slack API does NOT allow removing users from channels.
+Terraform can only add members, not remove them.
+- **Removal limitation**: When you remove a user from the `members` list, Terraform will show a warning but cannot actually remove them from Slack.
+Users must be removed manually in the Slack UI.
-- `topic` and `purpose` are optional but useful for documentation.
+- `topic` and `purpose` are optional but useful for channel documentation.